-See below for details on how to identify yourself as a designated caregiver, requirements, and educational information.
+See below for details on how to identify yourself as a Designated Caregiver, requirements, and educational information.

-Designated Caregiver REQUIREMENTS:
+Designated Caregiver Procedure:

-In order to help keep our residents and patients safe during the ongoing COVID-19 pandemic, there are certain rules we all must follow:
+To help keep our residents and patients safe during the ongoing COVID-19 pandemic, there are certain rules we all must follow:

 - If you are feeling ill or unwell, please reschedule your visit.